St Blaise's Church

 The Church of St. Blaise (Crkva sv.
 Vlaha) is a Baroque church in Dubrovnik and one of the city's major sights.
 Saint Blaise (St. Vlaho), identified by medieval Slavs with the pagan god Veles, is the patron saint of the city of Dubrovnik and formerly the protector of the independent Republic of Ragusa.

+History

+In February 1349, a month after the Black Death had arrived in Dubrovnik, the Great Council decided to build a Romanesque church dedicated to St Blaise as head and protector of the city.
+As the plague killed many heirs and executors, the Council further decided to use some of the properties that had reverted to the state as funds for the building of the church.
+Under the supervision of the craftsmen Andelo Lorrin, Butko and Mihajlo Petrovic the church was completed in three years.
+The church of St. Blaise became soon the second most important church of Dubrovnik after its cathedral.